Difficult Conversations in a Family Business: Why They Don't Happen

 Then something happens that has nothing to do with the person the conversation was about.

-Family employees.
-Non-family employees.
-The people who've been watching leadership avoid the obvious for months.
-Once the conversation finally happens — once it gets named out loud — they stop holding back.
+The family members in the building.
+The non-family employees.
+Everyone who's been watching leadership avoid the obvious.
+Once the conversation finally happens — once it gets named out loud — they stop absorbing it.
+The energy that was going into managing around the problem starts going into the actual work.

 They were waiting to see if anyone was actually running this business.